 (a) Eastern Australia Airlines Pty Limited;

 (d) Network Aviation Pty Limited.

-Servicing means facilitation of any changes to a Customer’s PNR or Booking.
+Servicing means facilitation of any changes, cancellations and refunds to a Customer’s PNR or Booking.

 Ticket Taxes means all taxes, fees, levies and charges that are payable by the purchaser of an airline ticket, including amounts imposed by airports and taxing authorities and airline-imposed charges such as fuel, insurance and environmental surcharges, regardless of whether a fare is payable for the ticket.

 TIDS means the Travel Industry Designator Service programme offered by IATA for non-IATA accredited travel agents not domiciled in the USA.

 TIDS Code means the unique reference or industry code provided by IATA to an Agent participating in TIDS which captures POS and other details of the travel agency.